Introduction to Research Methods

 Intermediate Counselling Skills 2 builds on Intermediate Counselling Skills 1 and on its completion enables you to receive a Graduate Certificate of Competency in Counselling.

-Explore conceptualisations of mental health.
-Explanations of mental health.
-Legal and social ramifications of mental ill health.
-The range of conditions treated within psychiatry.
-Therapeutic modalities and agencies.
+Explore conceptualisations of mental health, explanations of mental health., the legal and social ramifications of mental ill health, the range of conditions treated within psychiatry and different therapeutic modalities and agencies.

 Aimed at students interested in a career in education or a clinical setting.
 You will learn about the conditions and environments of children in need (autistic spectrum, poverty, Down Syndrome, ADHD, blindness).
 You will examine theories and the psychological impact of interventions.